 With the hospitality industry in his blood, in 1982 Saltzman took a job as Host at Beverly Hills’ RJ’s Rib Joint.
 In 1984, Saltzman was quickly promoted to Manager of Gladstone’s 4 Fish in Malibu which in 1984 grossed $13 million dollars.
 Saltzman remained in the hospitality industry opening the second California Pizza Kitchen in Brentwood, CA and eventually becoming Director of Food and Beverage at numerous high profile hotels include the Hotel Jerome in Aspen, Colorado, a member of Leading Hotels of the World, and the Seelbach Hilton in Louisville, Kentucky, Louisville’s only AAA rated 4 Diamond and Mobil 4 Star hotel where Saltzman’s team created the first and only AAA 5 diamond restaurant in the State of Kentucky.
 At the Seelbach Hilton, Saltzman was responsible for the management of $8 million dollars in Food and Beverage revenues, 4 outlets, in room dining and 30,000 square feet of meeting space.

 In 2004, Saltzman served as General Manager of Red Lion Hotel in Northern California where he received a Certificate of Appreciation from the Stanislaus County District Attorney James C. Brazelton, for his excellent service to the Office of the District Attorney and for his efforts as Chief Volunteer in the search for Laci Peterson.

-In 2004, he acquired Valet Girls, an all female valet parking company founded in Malibu, California in 1983.
+In 2004, he and his wife Nancy acquired Valet Girls, an all female valet parking company founded in Malibu, California in 1983.
 Today Valet Girls operates more than 150 special events each year.